Lionhearted

 "Lionhearted" is a song recorded by the American electronic music producer Porter Robinson featuring the Swedish indie pop band Urban Cone for his debut studio album, Worlds (2014).
 It was one of the first songs Robinson wrote for the album.
 He decided to work with Urban Cone after listening to their vocals and finding them adequate for the song.
 After being premiered by Stereogum and at BBC Radio 1, it was released on June 17, 2014, as the album's third single.
 Multiple critics found the song influenced by Passion Pit and noted that it was the first on Worlds with a faster tempo.
 The song's release was accompanied by a music video, set in city streets.
-It charted in Belgium and the United States.
+In the United States, the song was a top-ten club hit and a top-40 Dance/Electronic Songs chart hit.

 Background and composition

 "Lionhearted" was one of the first songs Porter Robinson wrote for Worlds.
 After listening to Urban Cone's vocals, Robinson found them to be the exact tone he needed for "Lionhearted".
 After flying them to North Carolina, where Robinson produced the album, Urban Cone found the instrumental reminiscent of Space Invaders (1978).
 Robinson and Urban Cone then wrote the lyrics with an imaginary battle in mind, coinciding with the album's general idea of escapism, fiction, and fantasy.
-Robinson said that "Lionhearted" was not one of his favorite songs on the album, but he still liked the idea of releasing it as a single, describing it as "anthemic".
+Robinson said that "Lionhearted" was not one of his favorite songs on the album, but he still liked the idea of releasing it as an "anthemic" single.